 A complete record of your academic study showing your subjects and grades for any course you have undertaken.
-You may be required to submit this to SATAC as part of your application.
+You may be required to submit this to SATAC to support your application.

-Additional points that may be used in combination with your ATAR to give a course selection rank.
+Extra points used in combination with a univeristy aggregate to determine a course selection rank.

-The options available to prospective students which enable them to meet the entry requirements of a course.
+The options available to prospective students which enable them to meet the entry requirements of a course/program.

-Background knowledge in a SACE/NTCET Stage 1 or Stage 2 subject, or an identified skill, which is expected to enhance a student's understanding of the content of a course/program.
+Background knowledge in a SACE/NTCET Stage 1 or Stage 2 subject (or equivalent), or an identified skill, that will enhance a student’s understanding of the content of a given undergraduate course.